 Prices for these pencils are budget to mid-priced which puts them a bit higher than the beginner and student level, but still well below the more premium lines.
 For this, you get a great-performing pencil that is also packaged quite well.
 For those looking to explore more with blending and higher-level methods but don’t want to open up the pocket book for one of the high-end lines, this is a great compromise.
 And for most novices, the slight edge that you might have with a higher end pencil is likely not worth the substantial price increase.

 Overall review – 4.5/5

 There really aren’t any major complaints with this set.
-A few more colors would have be nice, but this is only minor as any color is readily achievable with the great blending you have in front of you.
+A few more colors would have been nice, but this is only minor as any color is readily achievable with the great blending you have in front of you.
 Color could also take a notch up for certain pencils but it is by no means a huge issue.
 And for the overall performance and user-friendliness (since this is still being targeted for relative beginners as well).
 And, of course, they are quite affordable and should be within most people’s budget.
 We highly recommend these pencils for any aspiring artits or even a professional who wants a more cost-effective set to hone their skills with.